Krishnadas-N/Maitri-Socio-Doctor-Booking-Website-Frontend/README.md

 ### Configuration

 The frontend requires environment variables to connect to the backend services.
 Create a file named `environment.ts` in the `src/environments` folder and add the following configuration:
+The backend of this project is built using Node.js, Express, and TypeScript.
+You can find the frontend repository [here](https://github.com/Krishnadas-N/Maitri-Socio-Doctor-Booking-Website-Backend-.git).

 ```typescript
 export const environment = {